kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(g\) The guardian of another person's property that includes an aircraft must submit a certified copy of the order of the court appointing him guardian.
 The Certificate of Aircraft Registration is issued to the applicant as guardian.

-\(h\) The trustee of property that includes an aircraft, as described in §47.7(c), must submit either a certified copy of the order of the court appointing the trustee, or a complete and true copy of the instrument creating the trust.
+\(h\) The trustee of property that includes an aircraft, as described in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.7   United States citizens and resident aliens.|§47.7]](c), must submit either a certified copy of the order of the court appointing the trustee, or a complete and true copy of the instrument creating the trust.
 If there is more than one trustee, each trustee must sign the Aircraft Registration Application.
 The Certificate of Aircraft Registration is issued to a single applicant as trustee, or to several trustees jointly as co-trustees.

 \[Doc.
 No. 7190, 31 FR 4495, Mar.
 17, 1966, as amended by Amdt.
 47-20, 44 FR 61940, Oct.
 29, 1979; Amdt.
 47-23, 53 FR 1915, Jan.
 25, 1988; Amdt.
 47-29, 75 FR 41980, July 20, 2010\]